hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-diagnosticreport-notes.md

       1. GET [base]/DiagnosticReport?patient=5678&amp;code=http://loinc.org\|94309-2,http://loinc.org\|2164-2

-    *Implementation Notes:* Fetches a bundle of all DiagnosticReport resources for the specified patient and diagnostic report code(s).  **SHOULD** support search by multiple codes.
+    *Implementation Notes:* Fetches a bundle of all DiagnosticReport resources for the specified patient and diagnostic report code(s).
 The DiagnosticReport `code` parameter searches `DiagnosticReport.code only. ([how to search by reference](http://hl7.org/fhir/R4/search.html#reference) and [how to search by token](http://hl7.org/fhir/R4/search.html#token))

 1. **SHOULD** support searching using the combination of the **[`patient`](https://hl7.org/fhir/R4/diagnosticreport.html.html#search)** and **[`code`](https://hl7.org/fhir/R4/diagnosticreport.html.html#search)** and **[`date`](https://hl7.org/fhir/R4/diagnosticreport.html.html#search)** search parameters:
     - **SHOULD** optional support for chained searching of patient canonical identifier `patient.identifier` (e.g. `patient.identifier={system|}[value]`